upsidedownlabs/upsidedownlabs.github.io/_sources/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

     .. note::

-        For a detailed guide, visit our Instructables page:: https://www.instructables.com/Visualizing-2-Channel-EMG-on-LCD-Display-Module/
+        For a detailed guide, visit our Instructables page: `Visualizing 2 Channel EMG on LCD Display Module <https://www.instructables.com/Visualizing-2-Channel-EMG-on-LCD-Display-Module/>`_

 .. dropdown:: 10.
 EMG Rehab Game

     **1. Program Purpose & Overview**

-    The EMG Rehab Game sketch is a rehabilitation-focused game that challenges patients (or users) to hit specific EMG thresholds for set durations.
+    The **EMG Rehab Game** sketch is a rehabilitation-focused game that challenges patients (or users) to hit specific EMG thresholds for set durations.
 For example, the game might require a user to hold a muscle contraction for 2 seconds, then relax for 2 seconds, repeating a cycle 10 times.
     This is helpful in post-injury or post-surgery rehab, where therapists want to measure both muscle strength (peak envelope)